rjrodger/parambulator/README.md

 })
 ```

+You can also modify the error message using the _msgprefix_ and
+_msgsuffix_ options, which are prepended and appended to the message
+body, respectively, and also support the template syntax.

 You can also specify a custom error message using a function.
+This
-This lets you customize on the specific failing conditions, such as the property name:
+lets you customize on the specific failing conditions, such as the
+property name:

 ```javascript
 var pm = parambulator({...},{